GIFUS/coub_views/README.md

     [1] Load Proxys from APIs
     [2] Load Proxys from proxys.txt
 ```
-You can choose 1 to download the proxy from the free api or choose 2 to download your proxies from proxys.txt
+You can choose 1 to download the proxy from the free api or choose 2 to use your proxies from proxys.txt

 - Step 2.
 Coub link format.
 ```txt